Boundary topological entanglement entropy in two and three dimensions: Entropy diagnostics

-A natural generalization of Levin-Wen models to three dimensions is the class called Walker-Wang (WW) models~\cite{Walker2012TQFT}.
-These models give rise to both point- and line-like topological particles in the bulk, in addition to boundary excitations.
+Walker-Wang models give rise to both point- and line-like topological particles in the bulk, in addition to boundary excitations.
 Unlike Levin-Wen models, in some instances topological particles are only found at the boundary.

-Since there are two kinds of topological excitations in 3D, we might expect that there are two bulk diagnostics generalizing $\LWTEE$.
+Since there are two kinds of topological excitations in (3+1)-dimensions, we might expect that there are two bulk diagnostics generalizing $\LWTEE$.
 However, as it has been shown~\cite{grover2011entanglement,bullivant2016entropic}, these coincide.
 We define the bulk topological entanglement entropy

 where the regions are depicted in \cref{fig:WWregionsblk}.
 We obtained this choice of region following intuition given in Ref.~\cite{kim2015ground} where we consider the creating point excitations at the distinct parts of region $P$ using a string operator supported on $ACD$.
 We find $\WWTEE$ is zero only if all the excitations can be created using an operator with local support.
 The boundary diagnostics that we describe next are obtained by bisecting the regions shown in \cref{fig:WWregionsblk} along different planes where the boundary lies.